 One exception which permits disclosure without consent is disclosure to school officials with “legitimate educational interests.”
 A school official is a person employed by the college in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the college has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 A school official has a “legitimate educational interest” if the official needs to review an education record in order to fulfill his or her professional responsibility.
-The Registrar of the College will determine the “legitimate educational interest” on a needs basis.
+The Registrar of the University will determine the “legitimate educational interest” on a needs basis.

 * The right to file a complaint with the U.S. Department of Education concerning alleged failures by the college to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

 Students who are currently enrolled or formerly enrolled regardless of their age or status with regard to parental dependency are protected under FERPA.
 Students who have applied but have not attended an institution and deceased students do not come under FERPA guidelines.

 What are education records?

 With certain exceptions, an education record is any record (1) from which a student can be personally identified and (2) maintained by Waldorf University.
 A student has the right of access to these records.

 Education records include any records in whatever medium (handwritten, print, magnetic tape, film, diskette, etc.) that are in the possession of any school official.
 This includes transcripts or other records obtained from a school in which a student was previously enrolled.